Compiling to JavaScript

 Define a class

-There is no syntax for this, but js/util has a function make-class
+There is no syntax for this, but js/util has a function make-class.

-expression if you just want to
+(You can also eval a class expression if you just want to

 write the entire class in JavaScript.)